Jamie Kilstein: Controversy

 On February 27, 2017, Kilstein announced on that day's Citizen Radio episode that he was leaving the show.
-Later that day his co-host and ex-wife Allison Kilkenny accused Jamie of inappropriate behavior associated with the show.
-On October 30, 2017 Jamie clarified on the Joe Rogan Experience that he and Kilkenny had been in an open relationship.
+Later that day, his co-host and ex-wife Allison Kilkenny accused Kilstein of inappropriate behavior associated with the show.
+On October 30, 2017, Kilstein clarified on The Joe Rogan Experience that he and Kilkenny had been in an open relationship.